Festering Remnants of Brahminic segregation

 April 22, 2008

 Sting operations have become the favoured tool of journalists in India, thanks to the rapid rise to fame of Tehelka through a string of sting operations.
 Sting operations raise a serious moral question.
 What is right and what is wrong?
-What do we expect from people in positions of influence – do they have to infallible?
+What do we expect from people in positions of influence – do they have to be infallible?

 Take the recent case of Jothikumaran of Indian Hockey Federation.
 Money is offered deliberately to this person and the reporters, the audience along with them, are expecting him to refuse it.
 This stretches the thread of morality to the extreme.
 I am not trying to pass judgement on whether Jothikumaran has committed such commissions in the past or not.
 But in this specific case, not many people in his position would have come out clean, when someone insists on them taking a bribe for committing a ‘not-so-harmful’ crime.